2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 ```
 ### Kamailio Config

-Each Kamailio configuration at `/etc/kazoo/kamailio/local.cfg` needs to be configured with it's hostname, IP address, and all RabbitMQ servers.
+Each Kamailio configuration at `/etc/kazoo/kamailio/local.cfg` needs to be configured with its hostname, IP address, and all RabbitMQ servers.
 The following config would be for the `kamailio1.z100` server.
 ```
 ## CHANGE "" TO YOUR SERVERS HOSTNAME
 #!substdef "!MY_HOSTNAME!kamailio1.z100.somedomain.com!g"